How to Date a Watch in 16 Steps

 Let’s illustrate that with a case study.

 A patent for a watertight case was registered in 1955.
-A watch with that patent number is marked with a T for tritium on the dial.
+A watch with that patent number has a T for tritium on the dial.
 That rules out production earlier than 1960.
 So, with these 2 clues combined, you can date the watch to 1960.

 This only applies when all the other methods also point to the decade that a patent was registered in.